ghc-proposals/ghc-proposals/proposals/0000-constraint-vs-type.rst

 This yields a Core type defined like ``newtype C a = MkC { def :: a }``.
 The only problem is that ``C a :: Constraint``.
 Thus the newtype axiom that relates ``C a`` to ``a`` is *heterogeneous*.
-Clever machinations using the coercion forms as described `here <https://github.com/ghc/ghc/blob/master/docs/core-spec/core-spec.pdf>`_ could then prove that ``ConstraintRep ~N LiftedRep``, which is a nominal equality between two distinct data constructors.
+Clever machinations using the coercion forms as described `here <https://github.com/ghc/ghc/blob/master/docs/core-spec/core-spec.pdf>`_ could then prove that ``Visible ~N Invisible``, which is a nominal equality between two distinct data constructors.
 Nightmares!
 So this change will have to weaken the ``KindCo`` coercion ("Co_KindCo" in the linked specification, page 14) to require a *nominal* input coercion instead of any old input coercion.
 This change weakens the coercion language a tad, but I don't think anyone will notice.
 In order to see the lost expressiveness, you would need to have